CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 - `horizontal_flip=True` — random horizontal flip (faces are approximately symmetric so this doubles effective data)
 - `rescale=1./255` — normalise pixel values to [0, 1]

-No vertical flip (upside-down faces aren't a realistic augmentation), no colour jitter (images are grayscale), no brightness adjustment (FER2013 already has wide brightness variation).
+No vertical flip (upside-down faces aren't a realistic deployment condition), no colour jitter (images are grayscale), no brightness adjustment (FER2013 already has wide brightness variation).

 ---